k2view-academy/K2View-Academy/articles/DPM/03_Representantive_User_Interface/02_Representative_User_Interface_Search.md

 ## Representative Search a Request

-Under the Representative menu, select the “Requests List” menu option.
-The screen that is presented includes the list of existing requests and allows searching for a specific request based on multiple parameters.
+Search a request from the Representative menu by selecting the “Requests List” menu option.
+The displayed screen includes the list of existing requests and allows searching for a specific request based on multiple parameters.

 ![](images/Figure_33_Representative_Search_Request.png)